Registration

 8 music stands

-If you are coming to our festival via the WSDOT ferry, be sure to print an "Authorization Letter" on your school letterhead to get a massive discount on passenger fares.
+If you are coming to our festival via the WSDOT ferry, check out the WSDOT school discount page:

 Your district might have a card for ferry travel.
 If not, make sure you plan for the vehicle fares prior to the event.